datlb90/flint-web-crawler/README.md

     - The crawler processes pages sequentially, so the order in which pages are discovered is always the same.
     - Multiple URLs can refer to the same page.
 Normalization ensures they map to a single canonical URL, preventing accidental duplication.

 - Max pages is an upper bound, not a target: The crawler stops when either the page limit is reached **or** there are no more eligible pages left in the queue.
-A page is only counted if it is within `flintk12.com`, responds successfully, and returns HTML content.
+A page is only counted if it is within the allowed domain (configurable, defaults to `flintk12.com`), responds successfully, and returns HTML content.
 Error responses, non-HTML content, out-of-domain URLs, and duplicates (after normalization) are skipped and not counted toward the page total.

 - Graceful error handling: 404s, 500s, network errors, and non-HTML content are skipped safely.